Back to Blog

 Best Neighborhoods for Concert-Goers:

-• Chamberí: A charming residential area with excellent transport links, offering a more local feel.
+• Chamberí: A slightly more residential but still vibrant area with good transport connections and a more local feel.

 Budget Alternatives:

-• Hostels: Madrid has a thriving hostel scene, offering affordable dorms and private rooms.
-Look in areas like La Latina or Lavapiés for vibrant, budget-friendly options.
+• Hostels: Madrid has a thriving hostel scene, offering dorm beds and private rooms at very affordable prices.
+Areas like La Latina and Malasaña are popular choices.

 Frequently Asked Questions

 What time does Amaral typically take the stage?
 Doors usually open around 1.5 to 2 hours before the main act.
-If there's an opening act, they'll typically start about 45-60 minutes after doors open.
-Amaral themselves usually begin their performance around 9:00 PM or 9:30 PM, and their set typically runs for approximately 2 hours.
+If there's an opening act, they might start 30-60 minutes after doors open.
+Amaral typically take the stage around 9:00 PM to 9:30 PM, with the concert usually concluding around 11:00 PM to 11:30 PM, depending on the length of the set and any encores.

 Photography and video policies?
-Generally, small personal cameras and mobile phones are permitted for photos and short videos.
-Professional cameras with detachable lenses, video cameras, and selfie sticks are usually prohibited.
-Please check the venue's official policy closer to the date.
+Generally, small, non-professional cameras and mobile phones for personal use are permitted for photos and videos.
+However, professional cameras (with detachable lenses), tripods, and selfie sticks are strictly prohibited.
+Flash photography might also be discouraged during the performance.
+Always check the specific venue policy before attending.

 Bag and item restrictions?
-Most venues have restrictions on bag size.
-Backpacks larger than A4 size are often not allowed.
-Prohibited items typically include weapons, glass bottles, and professional recording equipment.
-It’s best to travel light and check the venue’s official website for a comprehensive list.
+Most venues have restrictions on bag sizes.
+Small backpacks or handbags are usually allowed, but large bags, rucksacks, and suitcases are typically prohibited.
+Items like food, drink, aerosols, fireworks, and weapons are also forbidden.
+It's best to pack light and check the venue's official website for a comprehensive list of prohibited items.

 What's the refund policy?
-Refund policies are typically dictated by the ticket vendor and the event promoter.
-Generally, tickets are non-refundable unless the event is cancelled or significantly rescheduled.
-In cases of cancellation, full refunds are usually processed through the point of purchase.
+Refund policies are dictated by the ticket vendor and the event organiser.
+Typically, tickets are non-refundable unless the event is cancelled, in which case refunds are usually processed automatically or through a claim process.
+Rescheduling of the event might result in existing tickets remaining valid for the new date.
+Always review the terms and conditions at the point of purchase.

 How early should I arrive?
-For a smooth experience, arriving 1.5 to 2 hours before the main act's scheduled start time is advised.
-This allows ample time for travel, security checks, finding your seats/spot, and soaking in the pre-show atmosphere without feeling rushed.
+For an Amaral concert at the Movistar Arena – Palacio de los Deportes, arriving 1.5 to 2 hours before the scheduled start time is recommended.
+This allows ample time for security checks, finding your seats or spot, and soaking in the pre-show atmosphere without feeling rushed.

 Top Tips for Amaral at Movistar Arena - Palacio de los Deportes

-To ensure your Amaral concert experience at the Movistar Arena is nothing short of spectacular, here are some tailored tips:
+To ensure your Amaral experience at the Movistar Arena – Palacio de los Deportes is nothing short of spectacular, here are some insider tips:

-• Comfort is Key: You'll likely be on your feet for a significant portion of the night, dancing and singing along.
-Wear comfortable shoes!
-Layers are also a good idea, as arena temperatures can fluctuate.
+• Comfort is Key: You’ll likely be on your feet for a significant portion of the concert, especially if you have a standing ticket.
+Wear comfortable shoes – this is non-negotiable for enjoying the full duration without discomfort.
+Layers are also advisable as the arena can change temperature.

 Ready for an Unforgettable Evening?